tildezero/tildezero/README.md

 ok goodbye

+## other random stuff that github asked me to add
 Pronouns: he/him
 Languages i'm experienced in: none lmao

 Tools I use: GitHub ofc, Visual Studio Code, IntelliJ IDEA, repl.it

+## what im probably doing
+gaming.

 <!--
 **svcodes/svcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.